isvsecwatch/httpstracker/README.md

 #### What to aim for when updating

 We're well aware that it's not always possible to walk the cutting edge when it comes to your SSL/TLS deployment, due to limitations in software and/or hardware you have no control over, but in general; aim high!
+For current best practice, see [RFC 7525](https://tools.ietf.org/html/rfc7525).

 Anything you get done now will mean you don't have to get back to it later, and you should be good for a while.
 Or until the next vulnerability hits, anyway.
 Scroll down for some reading material.
 Here are some basics;